 - When you clarify your position in your market, you’ll have a strong foundation for your strategy, use our worksheet to get started

 - Test your website’s effectiveness—is it working as a 24/7 sales machine?
-In today’s online world, your website is at the heart of your marketing
+In today’s online, digital world, your website is at the heart of your marketing

 - Read more on our website about a brand audit or marketing blueprint

-When you’re ready to bring in a marketing expert, give us a call toll-free, 866.363.4433.
-We’ll review the symptoms, diagnose your current program and then prescribe the most effective strategy for restoring the health of your brand.
+When you’re ready to bring in a marketing expert, contact me.
+I’ll review the symptoms, diagnose your current program and then prescribe the most effective strategy for restoring the health of your brand.